 If your state has increased or decreased cost sharing in the past federal fiscal year, how is the state monitoring the impact of these changes on application, enrollment, disenrollment, and utilization of children’s health services in CHIP.
 If so, what are the findings?
 [7500]

-related to Section IIID below.Section IIIE: Employer sponsored insurance Program (including Premium Assistance)
+Enter any Narrative text related to Section IIID below.
+[7500]

+Section IIIE: Employer sponsored insurance Program (including Premium Assistance)

 Does your state offer an employer sponsored insurance program (including a premium assistance program under the CHIP State Plan or a Section 1115 Title XXI Demonstration) for children and/or adults using Title XXI funds?